 Welcome to TickPick's detailed Surprise Stadium seating chart page.
 We have everything you need to know about Surprise Stadium from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to Surprise Stadium?
 Ask below in the comments!No hidden service fees.
-Guaranteed lowest prices on the web.
+100% Buyer trust guarantee.

 The Texas Rangers dugout is on the First base side of Surprise Stadium in front of sections 108-110.
 Their bullpen is located on the first base side as well, right near the foul pole in the outfield.